craftercms/docs/source/site-administrators/remote-repositories.rst

 |

    .. note::
-      For more information on errors that a user may encounter when using ssh keys with Crafter CMS, see :ref:debugging_ssh_issues
+      For more information on errors that a user may encounter when using ssh keys with Crafter CMS, see :ref:`debugging_ssh_issues`

 --------------------
 Pull from Repository